 This abandoned anatomy institute still contains apparatus and items left over from its days of teaching.
 The building is extremely easy to access and is a popular spot for those of you who like company.
 There is plenty of interesting things to see including the student lecture hall with all its seats, you can read about my visit here.
 For those of you who dare, the abandoned anatomy institute still has a morgue in one of its three basements, I won’t tell you which one though.

 7.Siemensbahn – Abandoned Train Line

-This train line was built by Siemens to help their staff get to work but after a strike in the early 80s, it was closed forever.
-Now the train line which consists of three stops has been reclaimed by nature.
-Platforms are now only eligible for ghost trains especially as the track has been removed.
+Siemensbahn, built by Siemens helped to get their staff to work.
+However, it was closed forever after a strike in the early 80s.
+Now the train line, which consists of three stops, has been reclaimed by nature.
+Since the track has been removed, the platforms are only eligible for ghost trains.
 Part of the track crossed the river, now the bridge stops just before so you cannot walk the full line.
 The easiest spot to visit is Wernerwerk just by the Siemens U-Bahn.

 8.Olympisches Dorf – Abandoned Olympic Village

 Visiting Hitler’s Abandoned Olympic Village, Elstal is like going back in time.
 Basketball hoops still lie on the ground of the sports hall and the Olympic pool sits empty and unused.
 There are plenty of barracks to explore and sports halls, if urban exploring sort of scares you then you can book a tour of the Olympic Village online.

 This one makes the list purely because it is the abandoned building with the highest security in Germany.
 As former GDR Klinik for sick politicians, the building has an interesting history.
 The abandoned hospital is in amazing condition and there are motion sensors inside to detect any intruders.
 Find out why the security is so high here.